metosin/reitit/doc/ring/coercion.md

 ## Coercion Middleware

 Defining a coercion for a route data doesn't do anything, as it's just data.
 We have to attach some code to apply the actual coercion.
-We can use the middleware from `reitit.ring.coercion-middleware`:
+We can use the middleware from `reitit.ring.coercion`:

 * `coerce-request-middleware` for the parameter coercion
 * `coerce-response-middleware` for the response coercion